VMPRANAV/BankingOperations/README.md

 **INTRO:**

 Hello Folks!
-This is my solution for the banking problem statement provided during Coder’s Crusade event at Mechotron 24 held at CIT,Coimbatore.
+This is my solution for the banking problem statement provided during Coder’s Crusade event at Mechnotron 24 held at CIT,Coimbatore.

 **DEMO:**